-What a great book in my collection!
+I had this great theological book in my collection.
+It was a whole lot of facts on the life of Jesus.
 But while it teaches us ABOUT Jesus, don’t confuse that with knowing Jesus personally.
 It amazes me how many churches teach ABOUT God!
 They memorize scripture.
 Do intense studies.
 They can beat you down with their vast knowledge of theology, but do they know God?
 I mean really know him.

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”
 Mat 7:21-23